 The festive period is famously a time of overindulgence and celebrations.
 Between Christmas dinners and New Year’s Eve parties, the temptation to consume large amounts of alcohol is high.

-Drinking an excessive amount of alcohol can have both direct and indirect effects on our weight.
-Other than the excess energy that alcohol provides, research suggests that once we reach our ‘tipping point’, our inhibitions are significantly lowered and this results in increased energy intake in the following 48 hours.
+Besides the excess energy that alcohol provides, research suggests that once we reach our ‘tipping point’, our inhibitions are significantly lowered, resulting in increased energy intake in the following 48 hours.

-So, how do you keep on track with your health goals and still have a good time?
-We’ve compiled a few handy tips below:
+So, how do you keep on track with your health goals and still have a good time over the Christmas period?
+We’ve compiled our top tips below:

 1) Set a goal before you go out for the night

-You may decide to only have a certain number of drinks, stop drinking at a certain time, or stick to non-alcoholic drinks.
+You may decide to drink less alcohol and only have a certain number of drinks, stop drinking at a particular time, or stick to non-alcoholic drinks.
 Whichever you go for, set a limit and try to keep to this.
-If you’re choosing to avoid alcohol, why not put your hand up to be the designated driver.

 2) Have a balanced, filling meal before you go out